Three Turkeys

 "Three Turkeys" is the eighth episode of the sixth season of the American sitcom Modern Family, and the series' 128th episode overall.
 It originally aired on November 19, 2014.
 The episode was written by Jeffrey Richman and directed by Beth McCarthy-Miller.

 The Three Turkeys refer to Thanksgiving in the Dunphy household and the disasters that follow.
 This also includes Jay and Gloria's attempt to avoid Thanksgiving with their family and Lily, keeping Mitchell and Cameron occupied.
-Despite all the obstacles, it's still clear that a family will always be there for each other even in the difficulties they have to face.